Maxence-r/Alumet/README.md

 </div>

 ![image alumet](https://i.imgur.com/SKPY01p.png)
-Alumet is a free, open-source tool designed to ensure the success of your projects.
+Alumet is a free tool designed to ensure the success of your projects.
 It is actively maintained and hosted in France.

 ## Alumet Online